shweelan/binomial-graph-simulation/README.md

   sleep 1
 }

-Start <NUM NODES> servers with different port for each DEL STARTING_<IP>
+Start <MY_NUM_NODES> servers with different port for each WAIT until java exits
-SET STARTED_<IP>
-kill self
+FLUSHALL
+LOOP

 #On each server
 start your listener with the port given
 RPUSH LISTENERS <IP:PORT>

-totalNodes = GET TOTAL_NODES
+totalNodes = GET NUM_TOTAL_NODES
 while(LLEN LISTENERS < totalNodes) {
   sleep 1
 }

-// HERE ALL THE SERVERS STATED, WE DONT NEED THE TOTAL NUMBER OF NODES DEL TOTAL_NODES

 Nodes = LRANGE LISTENERS 0 -1
 build graph for self
+Get all routes from self to nodes
+Set routes into listeners
+INCR NUM_READY_NODES
+while (GET NUM_READY_NODES < totlaNodes) {
+  sleep 1
+}
-Get all routes from self to nodes start sending till timeout, or num messages achieved
+// HERE ALL servers are running and all the routes are calculated start sending till timeout, or num messages achieved

 LREM LISTENERS <IP:PORT> 1